-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing. √ Counseling or referral services that our Plan objects to base on moral or religious grounds.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition Counseling or referral services that our Plan objects to base on moral or religious grounds.
 In the case of our Plan, we won't give counseling or referral services related to advance directives related to withholding nutrition/treatment, etc. To the extent these services are covered by Medicare, they will be covered under the Original Medicare Plan.
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Emergency facility services for non-authorized, routine conditions that do not appear to a reasonable person to be based on a medical emergency.
-(See previous sections for more information about getting care for a medical emergency). √ Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
-Reversal of sterilization procedures, penile vacuum erection devices, or nonprescription contraceptive supplies. √
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Not covered under any condition Emergency facility services for non-authorized, routine conditions that do not appear to a reasonable person to be based on a medical emergency.
+(See previous sections for more information about getting care for a medical emergency).
+Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment, and medications.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Elective hysterectomy, tubal ligation, or vasectomy, if the primary indication for these procedures is sterilization.
+Reversal of sterilization procedures, penile vacuum erection devices, or nonprescription contraceptive supplies.
+Not covered under any condition Experimental medical and surgical procedures, equipment, and medications.
 Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare-approved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
-Equipment or supplies that condition the air, heating pads, hot water bottles, wigs, and their care, support stockings and other primarily non-medical equipment. ✓ Fees charged for care by your immediate relatives or members of your household. √ Full-time nursing care in your home. ✓ Home-delivered meals ✓ Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Immunizations for foreign travel purposes. √
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
+(See Chapter 3, Section 5 for more information on clinical research studies.
+Fees charged for care by your immediate relatives or members of your household.
+Not covered under any condition Full-time nursing care in your home.
+Not covered under any condition Home-delivered meals Not covered under any condition Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Not covered under any condition Immunizations for foreign travel purposes.
+Not covered under any condition Naturopath services (uses natural or alternative treatments).
+Not covered under any condition